-The bill in question would prohibit most insurance companies from covering abortions, but when the representative who sponsored the bill suggested that ectopic pregnancies can be re-implanted in the uterus, many people spoke up on social media to clarify that, well, that's not actually a medical possibility.
+Ectopic pregnancies have made headlines before; in 2019, a bill in Ohio was introduced that would prohibit most insurance companies from covering abortions, but when the representative who sponsored the bill suggested that ectopic pregnancies can be re-implanted in the uterus, many people spoke up on social media to clarify that, well, that's not actually a medical possibility.

 But first, what is ectopic pregnancy?